The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Introduction

 After initially reproducing the original \citetalias{DES5YR} work, we address an outdated approximation in the implementation of the assumed dust colour law in \citetalias{DES5YR} (and Amalgame and Pantheon+) and assess its impact before performing our cosmological analysis with our improved calibration and fixed colour law.

 Table \ref{tab:toplevel} provides a top-level summary of the changes we make to \citetalias{DES5YR} and \citet{DES5YRKP} pipelines, which constitute the `DES-Dovekie' result.
 The layout of the paper is as follows.
-Section \ref{sec:Data} provides a brief description of the DES-SN5YR data set, Section \ref{sec:Methodology} describes SN\,Ia standardisation and distance measurements, and Section \ref{sec:CosmoMethods} describes cosmology fitting.
+Section \ref{sec:Data} provides a brief description of the DES-SN5YR data set, Section \ref{sec:Methodology} describes SN\,Ia standardisation and distance measurements.
+Section \ref{sec:CosmoMethods} describes cosmology fitting.
+We choose our range of models to facilitate comparisons with the literature, but discuss alternate parameterisations in this section.
 Differences between this work and DES-SN5YR are given in Section \ref{sec:Differences}, and a review of our consistency checks is presented in Section \ref{sec:Consistency}.
 This is followed by a description of our systematic uncertainties in Section \ref{sec:systdesc}, our Hubble Diagram in Section \ref{sec:Results}, and systematic uncertainties in Section \ref{sec:SYST}.
-Finally, cosmological results are presented in Section \ref{sec:Cosmo}, and we present our conclusions in Section \ref{sec:Conclusions}.
+Our cosmological results are presented in Section \ref{sec:Cosmo}, and we present our conclusions in Section \ref{sec:Conclusions}.